© LBDV / A.Jan

 CNRS researcher

-Chiara obtained her Bachelor (Biology) and Master (Evolutionary Biology) degrees from the University of Padua (Italy).
-She then joined the Sars Centre for Marine Molecular Biology (University of Bergen, Norway) for her PhD, studying axial patterning mechanisms in the sea anemone Nematostella vectensis.
-In her postdoctoral career, she has contributed to establishing Clytia jellyfish as a tractable system to study regeneration and recovery of pattern, at the Developmental Biology Laboratory of Villefranche-sur-Mer (Sorbonne University, France).
+After a Master at the University of Padua (Italy, Chiara did her PhD at the Sars Centre for Marine Molecular Biology (University of Bergen, Norway), studying axial patterning mechanisms in the sea anemone Nematostella.
+She then contributed to establishing Clytia jellyfish as a tractable system to study regeneration, at the Developmental Biology Laboratory of Villefranche-sur-Mer (Sorbonne University, France).
 She later studied limb regeneration in the crustacean Parhyale hawaiensis at the Institute for Functional Genomics of Lyon (France), before obtaining the ATIP-Avenir lab starting grant.
 She became a CNRS permanent researcher in 2022.

 Lucas Leclere